-1) Were you diagnosed with SAR5 CoV-2 in the last 14 days?
-O Yes O No 2) Did you have contact with the person diagnosed with SARS CoV-2 in the last 14 days?
-O Yes O No 3) Is your child/pupil or anyone in your household in quarantine now?
-O Yes O No 4) Do you or anyone in your household have the most common symptoms of Covid-19.
+2) Did you have contact with the person diagnosed with SARS CoV-2 in the last 14 days?

+3) Is your child/pupil or anyone in your household in quarantine now?

+4) Do you or anyone in your household have the most common symptoms of Covid-19.
 The most common symptoms of Covid-19 are fever, dry cough, and tiredness.
-Other symptom that are less common and many affect some patients include aches and pains, nasal congestion, headache, conjunctivitis, sore throat, diarrhoea, loss of taste or smell or a ras on skin or discoloration of fingers or toes.
+Other symptoms that are less common and many affect some patients include aches and pains, nasal congestion, headache, conjunctivitis, sore throat, diarrhoea, loss of taste or smell or a rash on skin or discoloration of fingers or toes.
 These symptoms are usually mild and begin gradually.

-O Yes O No 5) Does anyone in your household had any symptoms mentioned above in the last 14 days?
-O Yes.
-O No
+5) Does anyone in your household had any symptoms mentioned above in the last 14 days?